Music visualization: History

-Use by deaf people
+Use by the deaf community

 There have been applications of electronic music visualization in order to enhance the music listening experience for deaf and hard of hearing people.
-Richard Burn, a PhD candidate at Birmingham City University, is currently researching a device that displays detailed visual feedback from electronic instruments.
+Richard Burn, a PhD candidate at Birmingham City University, as of 2015, is researching a device that displays detailed visual feedback from electronic instruments.
 These visuals will provide information on the specifics of what is being played, such as the pitch and the harmonics of the sound.
 This allows deaf musicians to better understand what notes they are playing, which enables them to create music in a new way.

-Researchers from the National University of Singapore have also created a device that will enhance musical experiences for deaf people.
-This technology combines a music display and haptic chair that integrates sound qualities from music into vibrations and visual images that correlate to the specific qualities found within the music.
+Researchers from the National University of Singapore have also created a device that seeks to enhance musical experiences for deaf people.
+This technology combines a music display and haptic chair that integrates sound qualities from music into vibrations and visual images that correlate with the specific qualities found within the music.
 The visual display shows various shapes that change size, color, and brightness in correlation with the music.
-Combining this visual display with a haptic chair that vibrates along with the music gives a more all-around experience of music to those hard of hearing.
+Combining this visual display with a haptic chair that vibrates along with the music aims to give a more all-around experience of music to those hard of hearing.

-Music visualization can also be used in education.
-The Cooper Union in NYC is using music visualization to teach deaf children about sound.
-They have developed an interactive light studio in the American Sign Language and English Lower School in NYC.
+Music visualization can also be used in education of deaf students.
+The Cooper Union in New York City is using music visualization to teach deaf children about sound.
+They have developed an interactive light studio in the American Sign Language and English Lower School in New York City.
 This consists of an interactive wall display that shows digital output created by sound and music.
 Children can trigger the playing of instruments with their movement, and they can watch the visual feedback from this music.
 They are also able to view a "talking flower" wall, in which each flower can transform sound into light based on the specific frequencies of the sounds.